Covington in Alleghany County, Virginia — The American South (Mid-Atlantic)

 Narrow Escape at Island Ford Bridge

 Two miles east of here at Island Ford Bridge over the flooded, icy Jackson River, Confederate Col. William L. “Mudwall” Jacksonís 19th Virginia Cavalry held the crossing and planned to burn the bridge to prevent Averellís escape.
 Averellís cavalry, however, raced around Jacksonís position by a shortcut through an icy, narrow ravine off Rich Patch Road on December 19.
 Horses slipped and fell, and Averellís men were stretched out over four miles.
 They rode onto the Dibrellís Springs and Lynchburg Turnpike (present-day U.S. Route 60) at dusk a mile from the bridge and swept aside the Confederates waiting to burn it.
-The Federals poured across and escaped, except for the rear guard and supply wagons, which Jackson prevented from crossing with a rare night attack on the bridge.
+The Federals poured across and escaped, except for the rear guard and supply wagons, which Jackson prevented from crossing with a rare night

 The next morning, Confederate sharpshooters repulsed Averellís attempt to rescue his rear guard, and Averell burned the bridge.
 When the Confederates moved downstream to defend another bridge, the Union rear guard set ﬁre to the wagons and crossed the river at Hollowayís Ford a mile south of here to rejoin Averell.
 Four men were swept away and drowned.

 Visit the Alleghany Highlands Chamber of Commerce & Tourism website at www.visitalleghanyhighlands.com